 Why is it a problem to wait a day or two to follow up with leads?

-According to a Lead Response Management Study published by Dr. James Oldroyd, sales reps have to respond to leads quickly or risk them becoming cold leads.
+As it is stated in the Lead Response Management Study published by Dr. James Oldroyd, sales reps have to respond to leads quickly or risk them becoming cold leads.

-The study stated that “the odds of making a successful contact with a lead are 100 times greater when a contact attempt occurs within 5 minutes, compared to 30 minutes after the lead was submitted.
+The study says that “the odds of making a successful contact with a lead are 100 times greater when a contact attempt occurs within 5 minutes, compared to 30 minutes after the lead was submitted.
 Similarly, the odds of the lead entering the sales process, or becoming qualified, are 21 times greater when contacted within 5 minutes versus 30 minutes after the lead was submitted.”

 What you have to keep in mind is that you have competitors.
 By failing to engage a lead immediately, you risk them moving on to your competition.

-How to calculate lead response time
+How to calculate the lead response time

 Lead Response Time = The total amount of time between lead creation and first response / Total number of leads responded to